dnajd/FluentNao/README.md

 On The Robot
 ------------
-In your Choregraphe Project, include the Fluent-Motion-API python class files in your Project References Panel.
-Change the import code above to the following.
+To push the behavior to the robot you must include the Fluent-Motion-API python class files in your Project References Panel, in Choregraphe.
+Then in your script box update the import code above to the following.

 	try:
     	import fluentMotion